Quantum Multi-Solution Bernoulli Search with Applications to Bitcoin's Post-Quantum Security: The Bitcoin Backbone against Quantum Adversaries

 \begin{lemma}[Common Prefix Lemma (\cite{GKL15})] Assuming that $Z(s) < Y(s)$ and that at round $r$ of a typical execution an honest party has a chain $\mathcal{C}_1$, while a chain $\mathcal{C}_2$ of length at least $len(\mathcal{C}_1)$ is adopted by an honest party.
 Then $\mathcal{C}_1^{\lceil{k}} \preceq \mathcal{C}_2$ and $\mathcal{C}_2^{\lceil{k}} \preceq \mathcal{C}_1$ for $k \geq 2fs$ and $s \geq \frac{2}{f}$. \end{lemma}

-\begin{lemma}[Chain Quality (\cite{GKL15})] In a typical execution, the chain quality property holds with parameters $l \geq 2sf$ and ration of honest blocks $\mu$ such that the following condition holds: $Z(s) < (1 - \mu)X(s)$. \end{lemma}
+\begin{lemma}[Chain Quality (\cite{GKL15})] In a typical execution, the chain quality property (Definition~\ref{def:chain_quality}) holds with parameters $l \geq 2sf$ and ration of honest blocks $\mu$ such that the following condition holds: $Z(s) < (1 - \mu)X(s)$. \end{lemma}

+\paragraph{Post-quantum typical executions.} As it turns out, the definition of classical typical executions (Def.~\ref{def:classical-typical-execution}) is not adequate for our post-quantum analysis, for the following main reason.
 Note that in the classical random oracle model, in terms of solving a \pow, everyone including malicious players runs the same procedure.
 Hence, there is a \emph{universal} well-defined distribution on $Z(s)$, regardless what an adversary does otherwise, based on which we can discuss its expectation.
 When we consider a quantum adversary, however, it is unclear how to formulate an appropriate ``expectation'' that is independent of the specific adversary's quantum strategy.

 To address this, we observe that some alternative quantitative characterizations of a typical execution in~\cite{GKL15} actually admit simple counterparts in the quantum setting.
 Hence we adopt these as our notion of typical executions below.
 As a result, we can lift the classical analysis in step 2 almost verbatim to show that common prefix and chain quality hold under this new definition of typical execution.